Training & Education

 Examples of groups we've trained: Metro School Nurses, Tennessee Juvenile Court judges and staff, National Assoc. of Social Workers (Middle TN branch), Vanderbilt Center for Excellence, Vanderbilt Medical School, Hope Clinic for Women, Universities: Trevecca, Belmont, Volunteer State, Union, Lipscomb, Motlow, ITT, Austin Peay, DCS Intake, DCS Foster Parents, Rutherford Coalition Against Child Abuse, South Central Council on Children and Youth, Soroptimist International, Lion's Club, Brentwood Rotary Int., Women's Conference on Human Trafficking, Centerstone, Family, Youth and Infant (FYI) Division of the Metro Public Health Department, the Sexual Assault Center and Youth Villages.

-If you would like us to speak at your school, civic group, professional organization, faith community or other group, contact us.
+If you would like us to speak at your school, civic group, professional organization, faith community or other group, email our Director of Community Outreach, Jill Rutter, at firstname.lastname@example.org with time, date, audience description, and contact name and number for your organization.

 We respond to many requests to replicate in other areas the success of our model, spreading the vision and passion to stand and act as modern day abolitionists to other parts of the state and throughout the US.